 The cubbies were a bit of a pain to paint!
 I am 5’10” tall & that equals hands that are proportionate… My ever helpful assistant Becca asked if she could help at just the right moment.
-She is 9 & had hands that are great for getting into those cubbies.
+She is 9 & her hands are great for getting into those cubbies.
 When her stamina ran out, I resorted to using a sponge with paint on it to get inside the narrow file slots.
 I always love these desks until I get the the cubbies and slots!

 I love how often this girl appears in this blog!
 Being able to work with my kids is such a blessing!